6529-Collections/nextgen/docs/setter-functions.md

       * @dev Add data for a new NextGen collection.
       * @param _collectionID Refers to the collection id for which the data will be added.
       * @param _collectionArtistAddress Refers to the artist's ETH public address.
-      * @param _collectionMintCost Refers to the mint cost of the collection.
       * @param _maxCollectionPurchases Refers to the collection's max purchases/mints during public minting.
       * @param _collectionTotalSupply Refers to the collection's total supply.
       * @param _collectionSalesPercentage Refers to % of the summed minting sale that will be sent to the artist.